 CORTNEY CAMPBELL: Right.
-Bill’s recommendation was two-thirds cup cottage cheese and six tablespoons of flaxseed oil.
-And I used a hand held immersion blender instead of a standard blender, which cut my prep time by like five minutes, which in the morning is a huge amount.
+Bill’s recommendation was two-thirds cup of cottage cheese and six tablespoons of flaxseed oil.
+And I used a handheld immersion blender instead of a standard blender, which cut my prep time by like five minutes, which in the morning is a huge amount.
 It was just an awesome investment to get the hand blender.
 (Get one here)

 CHRIS WARK: Yes, those come in handy.
 So tell me about your Green Smoothie.
 Did you pretty much make the same thing every day, or did you mix it up?

 CORTNEY CAMPBELL: I would mix it up, mainly because I just felt like a little variety could only do better.
 So I researched all the cancer-fighting vegetables-We have probably about 50 books on cancer and nutrition.